How we look after personal data that we collect from you or that you provide to us

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you but we will notify you if this is the case at the time.

-In particular if you fail to provide information when requested which is necessary for us to consider your application we may not be able to take your application further.
+In particular if you fail to provide information when requested which is necessary for us to consider your application for employment with OPM we may not be able to take your application further.

 We use different methods to collect data from and about you including through:

 Direct interactions.
-You may give us your personal data by filling in forms or by corresponding with us or otherwise dealing with us.
+You may give us your personal data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 - subscribe to our newsletters, publications or communications;

-- request information to be sent to you;
+- request marketing, event or other information to be sent to you;

 - apply to work with us;